maxulysse/conferenceCoverage/README.md

 HELP
 ---
-Install twitteR and RCurl package on Ubuntu
+How to install twitteR and RCurl package on Ubuntu
 In Shell :
 <code>sudo apt-get install libcurl4-gnutls-dev</code>